CSA Week 6, July 10-14

 CSA Week 6 – July 10, 12, 14

 After a brutally hot week this past week, and just me and Mario here on Wednesday to do the chores, we gloried in Friday’s rainstorm and cooler weather.
 All week I fell prey to my sometimes wonderment that at 65 I need to beat myself up all day long every day in the field, but it all came together during that rainstorm.
 Myai, my Vietnamese friend and sometimes working shareholder, came and brought Thuy, another Vietnamese, and Poppy, originally from Greece.
 When you add in Mario, our stalwart Stetson farmworker of now two summers and many week ends who is from Cape Verde, we had 4 immigrants on our farm.
 God bless an American that sports such amazing diversity.
-And we also had a wonderful assortment of our paid staff, Brent, Clare, and now Max, new this week, and three Stetson volunteers – John the adult supervisor, Bryce and Jihad.
+And we also had a wonderful assortment of our paid staff, Brent, Clare, and now Max, new this week, and three Stetson volunteers.
 I came to the realization again, that I like lots of people around, working hard and having a good time.

 I want to give a special shout out to Thuy this week who was a “boat person”.
 She left Vietnam with her sister and brother in law after 9 failed attempts, some of which landed them in jail in Vietnam, in 1987.
 It took her 2 ½ years of traveling to Malaysia, Philippines and Thailand to finally arrive in Boston.
 Thuy is now a nurse in Worcester.
 She spoke to me (while we were preparing a carrot bed for planting) of the horrors of the refugee camps, after, of course the horrors of Saigon when she was a child during the Vietnam War.
 We talked about how it is hard for her to get a good night’s sleep from the still recurring nightmares.
 A farm can be a truly healing medium for all sorts of trauma that people have experienced.
 I am grateful to know Thuy and to learn from her about what courage can truly encompass.